Exclusive video: Teenage trespasser caught on camera on top of North Sand Mountain High

 Even though many parents told us they weren't notified, Jackson County Superintendent Kevin Dukes said they handled the situation.

-"It was diffused.
-It was diffused the day it happened.
+"It was defused.
+It was defused the day it happened.
 Nothing has happened since other than social media creating social media creating bogus information and it getting bigger and bigger," said Dukes.

-Dukes said the teen has not made any threats, nor has he shown he has a weapon.
-Dukes said "the situation is completely diffused" and the school system continues to work with the Sheriff's Office on the matter.
+Dukes said the teen has not made any threats nor has he shown he has a weapon.
+Dukes said "the situation is completely defused" and the school system continues to work with the Sheriff's Office on the matter.

-"We cannot validate that said he was going to do harm to students at the school.
-We have not found anything on any of his accounts that said he was going to do anything." said Jackson County Sheriff, Chuck Phillips.
+"We cannot validate that [he] said he was going to do harm to students at the school.
+We have not found anything on any of his accounts that said he was going to do anything," said Jackson County Sheriff, Chuck Phillips.

+Parents took to social media to express concern about the incident and what they described as a lack of notification from the school system.

+Although school officials say the 15-year-old was dealt with appropriately, many parents still weren't happy.